python/cpython/Doc/library/configparser.rst

    single: ini file
    single: Windows ini file

-This module provides the :class:`SafeConfigParser` class which implements a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
+This module provides the :class:`ConfigParser` class which implements a basic configuration language which provides a structure similar to what's found in Microsoft Windows INI files.
 You can use this to write Python programs which can be customized by end users easily.

 .. note::